Skip to main content

 “She confronts all trials and tribulations.
 She is a source of unlimited support for her family.
 She is a motivated, hardworking breadwinner.
 She is always prepared to do what needs to be done for her family and her people.
 She is sacrificial and smart.
 She suppresses her emotional needs while anticipating those of others.
 She has an irrepressible spirit that is unbroken by a legacy of oppression, poverty, and rejection.”

-While all this might sound like an ideal, it’s also very limiting.
-It sets an expectation for the black community to embody every single virtue, leaving very little room for human error.
-This model also implicitly suggests that the black community has it within them to rise above obstacles of racism if only they tried harder, which puts it on them to fix a mess that white people made.
-Recent research has indicated that the prevailing archetype of the “strong black woman” contributes to poor mental health among black women.
-As Harris-Perry further notes, “When seeking help means showing unacceptable weakness, actual black women, unlike their mythical counterpart, face depression, anxiety and loneliness.”
+While all this might sound like an ideal, it also sets an expectation for the Black community to embody every single virtue, leaving very little room for human error.
+This model also implicitly suggests that the Black community has it within them to rise above obstacles of racism if only they tried harder, which puts it on them to fix a mess that white people made.
+Recent research has indicated that the prevailing archetype of the “strong Black woman” contributes to poor mental health among Black women.
+As Harris-Perry further notes, “When seeking help means showing unacceptable weakness, actual Black women, unlike their mythical counterpart, face depression, anxiety and loneliness.”

-From a young age, black audiences are socialized to believe that they only deserve the spotlight when they offer up their trauma, which can be a very damaging message to send.
-Given that the roles naturally offered to black performers are incomplete, it’s little wonder that racebending is even a thing, let alone that it’s so popular.
+Given that the roles naturally offered to Black performers are incomplete, it’s little wonder that racebending is even a thing, let alone that it’s so popular.

 The Ethics of Racebending

-The term racebending was actually coined to describe yet another instance in which actors of color lost out on a chance to be onscreen.
-The infamous live-action film adaptation of Avatar the Last Airbender, which takes inspiration from various Asian cultures, saw every major role played by a white actor.
+The term racebending was actually coined to describe yet another instance in which actors of color lost their chance to be onscreen.
+The infamous live-action film adaptation of Avatar the Last Airbender, which famously takes inspiration from various Asian cultures, saw every major role played by a white actor.
 (The awkward exceptions being the Fire Nation, the bad guys …) The internet described the one-sided casting as “bending” in reference to the elemental bending that makes up the fabric of this universe.

 So while nowadays the term is more often used to describe the reverse, even the term “racebending” has roots in the act of blocking POC actors.
-Trying to force a parallel between white audiences giving up one of their many auxiliary tokens and POC audiences facing an uphill climb to see themselves onscreen at all, that ignores the reality of how society is constructed.
+Trying to force a parallel between white audiences giving up one of their many auxiliary tokens and POC audiences facing an uphill climb to see themselves onscreen at all, that ignores both the reality of how society is constructed as well as the intricacies of how this revisionism reshapes the narrative.

-Racebending in period-piece stories presents a special challenge because you’re faced with the question of representation vs authenticity, and this is another place where you find diversity within the discourse.
+Racebending in film, especially period-piece stories, presents a special challenge because you’re faced with the question of representation vs authenticity, and this is another place where you find diversity within the discourse.
 Within the POC community, some people are here for racebending in all things to increase the presence of POC actors, while others see it as simply a more sophisticated version of whitewashing.

 On the one hand, the dearth of POC representation in period films has long been dismissed as a sad byproduct of historical racism, but not one we could do much about, and historically marginalized communities inevitably lose out on chances to be onscreen.
 On the other hand, disregarding historical racism runs the risk of sanitizing history, permitting white audiences to not have to grapple with how these systems have tried to erase these groups for centuries and influence how such systems play out today.
 (Another criticism sometimes lobbed at The Princess and the Frog is the way it downplays the existence of Jim Crow Laws, which enforced racial segregation in the southern U.S. during the early 20th century.)